Understand upcoming CPA exam changes

 Transition Policy for 2024 CPA exam

-Mark your calendars for this important transition dates:
+Mark your calendars for important transition dates throughout 2023 and 2024.

 Frequently asked questions